 “Mmm”, she said, “This one will be for dinner tonight!”
 She put it between her folded legs.

 We continued to play boats and fish for a long time.
 Sometimes the leaf floating toward us was orange, between red and yellow, and we had to figure out what side it should go on.
 Then Molly’s dad was down by the side of the stream.
-“Time to go you two islanders!”
+“Time to go, you two islanders!” he said.

 “We got lots of dinner tonight” she said.